adlnet/xAPI-Spec/xAPI-Data.md

 cannot be logically changed or deleted.
 This immutability of Statements is a key factor in enabling the distributed nature of Experience API.

 However, not all Statements are perpetually valid once they have been issued.
-Mistakes or other factors could require that a previously made Statement is marked as invalid.
+Mistakes or other factors could dictate that a previously made Statement is marked as invalid.
 This is called "voiding a Statement" and the reserved Verb “http://adlnet.gov/expapi/verbs/voided" is used for this purpose.
 Any Statement that voids another cannot itself be voided.

 ###### Requirements